Gpette01/Gpette01CV/README.md

   - **Description**: Collaborated on a team project to develop a comprehensive tool capable of extracting metadata from BMP images.
 The software also features functionality for converting images to grayscale, encrypting an image within another image, and encoding/decoding text messages to and from images.
 This project demonstrated teamwork, advanced data manipulation, and encryption techniques.

 - **Email Client Implementation**
-  - **Description**: Developed a program for sending, retrieving, and analyzing email messages over SMTP (Simple Mail Transfer Protocol) and IMAP (Internet Message Access Protocol version 4).
+  - **Description**: Developed a program for sending, retrieving, and analyzing email messages over local SMTP (Simple Mail Transfer Protocol) and local IMAP (Internet Message Access Protocol version 4).
 This project was completed without the use of any pre-existing tools such as Microsoft Outlook or Mozilla Thunderbird, demonstrating a deep understanding of network protocols and client-server communication in C.

  - **UCY Artificial Intelligent Shell (ucyaish)**
     - **Description**: Implemented a custom shell in C, named UCY Artificial Intelligent Shell (ucyaish), which operates in two modes: (a) mimicking common shell behaviors, particularly bash, with limited functionalities (excluding programming structures and advanced features), and (b) allowing users to input queries in natural language.
-With the support of artificial intelligence services, the shell can process and provide results to natural language queries, showcasing the integration of AI technologies within command-line interfaces.
+With the support of artificial intelligence services(ChatGPT), the shell can process and provide results to natural language queries, showcasing the integration of AI technologies within command-line interfaces.

 ### Python Projects